simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_09_variables_and_data.md

 #### 📤 Output Values

-Output values expose information about your infrastructure for use by other configurations, scripts, or users.
+Output values expose information about your Jamf Pro infrastructure for use by other configurations, scripts, or users.

 **🎯 Basic Output Syntax:**
 ```hcl